open-edge-platform/edge-desktop-virtualization/sample-application/discrete/README.md

 ```

 ### Monitor ID
-Check Monitor's resolution and names of `connected` displays
+Check Monitor's resolution and names of `connected` displays.\
 Open a Terminal on Host system's physical display
 ```sh
 xrandr